-- All our staff members are aware of the systems within our Trust which support safeguarding, these are explained to them as part of their induction and include: - This child protection and safeguarding policy - The staff code of conduct (sometimes called staff behaviour policy) - The role of the DSL (including the identity of the DSL and any deputies) - Keeping children safe in education part 1 - Whistleblowing Policy - Managing allegations about staff or volunteers - The safeguarding response to children who go missing from education - What to do if they have a concern about a child - All staff members receive appropriate safeguarding and child protection training which is updated annually.
+- All our staff members are aware of the systems within our Trust which support safeguarding, these are explained to them as part of their induction and include: - This Child Protection and Safeguarding policy - The staff code of conduct (sometimes called staff behaviour policy) - \circ The role of the DSL (including the identity of the DSL and any deputies) - Keeping Children Safe in Education part 1 and annexes - Whistleblowing Policy - Managing allegations about staff or volunteers - o The safeguarding response to children who go missing from education - What to do if they have a concern about a child - Sexual Violence and Sexual Harassment 2021 - All staff members receive appropriate safeguarding and child protection training which is updated annually.
 In addition to this training all staff members receive safeguarding and child protection updates via the Trust Safeguarding Leads throughout the year to provide them with relevant skills and knowledge to be able to safeguard the children in our setting effectively. - All staff are made aware of the early help process, and understand their role in this.
 This includes staff being able to identify emerging problems, liaising with our designated safeguarding lead, sharing information with other professionals to support early identification and assessment and, in some cases, where appropriate, acting as the lead professional in undertaking any early help assessment.
 Our Early Help Offer is shared with staff and parents (see Appendix C). - All staff are aware of the process for making child protection referrals to children's social care and statutory assessments that may follow, under the Children Act 1989, especially section 17 (children in need) and section 47 (a child suffering, or likely to suffer, significant harm) that may follow a referral, along with the role that might be expected to play in such assessments. - All staff know what to do if a child tells them he/she is being abused or neglected.
 Staff understand how to maintain an appropriate level of confidentiality.
-They understand that this means only to involve those who need to be involved such as the DSL (or a deputy) and children's social care. - Staff will never promise a child that they will not tell anyone about the allegation/disclosure that the child has made, as this may ultimately not be in the best interests of the child. - At First Base Bury St Edmunds Academy we recognise the possibility that adults working in the school may harm children, including governors, volunteers, supply teachers and agency staff.
-Any concerns about the conduct of other adults in the school should be taken to the Head Teacher Ms Pam Ridgewell without delay (or where that is not possible, to Carey Fish); any concerns about the Head Teacher should go to the Chair of Trustees who can be contacted by email at awhittaker@raedwaldtrust.org.
+They understand that this means only to involve those who need to be involved such as the DSL (or a deputy) and children's social care. - Staff will never promise a child that they will not tell anyone about the allegation/disclosure that the child has made, as this may ultimately not be in the best interests of the child.

-September 2020

-- The guidance in KCSIE (Part Four) should be followed where it is alleged that anyone working in the school or college that provides education for children under 18 years of age, including supply teachers and volunteers has: - behaved in a way that has harmed a child, or may have harmed a child; - possibly committed a criminal offence against or related to a child; - behaved towards a child or children in a way that indicates he or she may pose a risk of harm to children; or - behaved or may have behaved in a way that indicates they may not be suitable to work with children.
+- At First Base Bury St Edmunds Academy we recognise the possibility that adults working in the school may harm children, including governors, volunteers, supply teachers and agency staff.
+Any concerns about the conduct of other adults in the school should be taken to the Head Teacher without delay; any concerns about the Head Teacher should go to the Chair of Trustees who can be contacted by email at awhittaker@raedwaldtrust.org. - The guidance in KCSIE (Part Four) should be followed where it is alleged that anyone working in the school or college that provides education for children under 18 years of age, including supply teachers and volunteers has:

+- behaved in a way that has harmed a child, or may have harmed a child;

+- possibly committed a criminal offence against or related to a child;

+- behaved towards a child or children in a way that indicates he or she may pose a risk of harm to children; or

+- behaved or may have behaved in a way that indicates they may not be suitable to work with children.